Diesel Power Generation Technician

 - Undertake other general duties as required or directed by the line manager and Station Leader.

-Interviews are scheduled to be held:13th May 2021
+Interviews are scheduled to be held: w/c 16th May 2022

 As part of our commitment to equality, diversity and inclusion and promoting equality in careers in science, we hold an Athena SWAN Bronze Award and have an active Equality, Diversity and Inclusion programme of activity.
 We welcome applications from all sections of the community.
 People from ethnic minorities and disabled people are currently under-represented and their applications are particularly welcome.